-Football GamesAll games will ideally be 6 a side but 5 a side is also an enjoyable number to play with.
+Football GamesAll indoor football games ideally will run at 6 a side but 5 a side is also an enjoyable number to play with.
+For outdoor games we can run up to 8 side and often do this due to demand.

 Before any games starts a full warm up session will take place to minimise the chances of injuries.